Manoj Kuroor: Career

+Manoj is the author of three novels: Nilam Poothu Malarnna Naal (ISBN 978-81-264-6404-3), Murinavu (ISBN 978-93-5390-514-9), and Manalppava (ISBN 978-93-6254-127-7), which are based on various periods of Kerala's cultural history.

+The first two novels were translated into Tamil by K. V. Jeyasri, and the translation of Nilam Poothu Malarnna Naal won the Sahitya Akademi Award (2020).

+Nilam Poothu Malarnna Naal has also been translated into English by Dr. J. Devika and published by Bloomsbury Books.

 Manoj composed two Kathakali librettos Panchali Dhananjayam and Bhagavad Geetha during his college days.
 He won the Kunchu Pillai Memorial Award for Young Poets in 1997 for his poem Thrithala Kesavan which was based on the Thayambaka expert Thrithaka Kesava Poduval.
 His first published poetry collection Uthamapurushan Katha Parayumpol (When the First-Person Narrates) contains 30 poems.
 Critic E. P. Rajagopalan and post-modern poet A. C. Sreehari in their study point out that Manoj follows a rare technique of storytelling in poetry.
 For this book, Manoj won the S. B. T. Poetry Award in 2005.

 In October 2005, he published a fiction poem named Coma in Bhashaposhini, which was later published as an independent book in 2006.
 For this book, he won the Kanakasree Award of Kerala Sahitya Akademi in 2007.

 Manoj has published more than 50 articles on various topics such as western classical music, classical art forms, popular music, folklore art forms, cinema, literature, and cyber culture.
 He also writes poems and literary criticism in contemporary publications.
 Some of his works have been included in the syllabuses of various universities in Kerala.

 Manoj has written songs for several movies, including a three-scene aattakatha for the film Vanaprastham.
 He composed music for two of P. Balachandran's dramas Maya Seethangam: Oru Punyapuranaprasna Nadakam and Theatre Therapy.